particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Devices 6.3.5 GA 2026-03-05

+Device OS 6.3.5 is now generally available (GA).
+It was previously a preview release.

 ### Updated carriers 2026-03-04

 Updated the 4G bands for cellular carriers that did not previously list 4G bands as several have added support since the last update.